arbengine/mailbox-mcp/README.md

 # mailbox.bot MCP server

 Official Model Context Protocol (MCP) server manifest for **[mailbox.bot](https://mailbox.bot)** — a physical postal mail API for AI agents.
-Receiving virtual mailbox address in private beta.
+Send certified mail, letters, notices, and postcards — we print, stamp, and mail them with photos scanned and tracked.
+Turn your business mailbox address, PO Box, home office address, or virtual mailbox into inbound agentic context.
+Get a new postal receiving mailbox address is in private beta.

 Send letters, certified mail, and packages from your agent.
 Sandbox keys for zero-charge testing on the same production endpoints.